Andeez123/Finance-Web-Scraper/README.md

 # Finance-Web-Scraper

-Scraping the top-25 daily top gainers using Selenium
+Web scraping project that scrapes the top-25 daily top gainers from Yahoo Finance using Selenium